smithy-lang/smithy/_sources/1.0/spec/core/shapes.rst.txt

         provided in any format (e.g., ``2017-02-11``, ``2.0``, etc).
     * - :ref:`operations <service-operations>`
       - [:ref:`shape-id`]
-      - Binds a list of operations to the service.
-Each element in the list is a shape ID that MUST target an operation.
+      - Binds a set of ``operation`` shapes to the service.
+Each element in the given list is a shape ID that MUST target an :ref:`operation <operation>`.
     * - :ref:`resources <service-resources>`
       - [:ref:`shape-id`]
-      - Binds a list of resources to the service.
-Each element in the list is a shape ID that MUST target a resource.
+      - Binds a set of ``resource`` shapes to the service.
+Each element in the given list is a shape ID that MUST target a :ref:`resource <resource>`.

 The following example defines a service with no operations or resources.